tihilv/Omtt/docs/readme.md

 ### Custom Context

-For some rare cases it might be necessary to share some additional data between markup operations and expression functions.
+For some rare cases, it might be necessary to share some additional data between markup operations and expression functions.
 It might be implemented by using custom contexts:

 - `StatementContext`
 A factory method for statement context creation is passed as a parameter of `GenerateAsync` method.
 As input, current data object and parent statement context (if any) are passed.